10up/.github/profile/README.md

 [10up's Open Source Practice](https://10up.com/blog/2019/open-source-practice/) is committed to the cultivation of a vibrant and healthy open source ecosystem.
 Our own open projects are often inspired by recurring needs and patterns we see across 10up clients, including:
 * [Distributor](https://github.com/10up/distributor), a WordPress plugin that makes it easy to syndicate and reuse content across your websites.
 * [ElasticPress](https://github.com/10up/ElasticPress), the only fully-integrated solution for adding the power of Elasticsearch to a WordPress site.
-* [ClassifAI](https://github.com/10up/classifai), a WordPress plugin that leverages cloud-based services like IBM Watson and Microsoft Azqure AI to augment WordPress-powered websites with artificial intelligence and machine learning technology.
+* [ClassifAI](https://github.com/10up/classifai), a WordPress plugin that leverages cloud-based services like IBM Watson and Microsoft Azure AI to augment WordPress-powered websites with artificial intelligence and machine learning technology.

 Our full complement of over 100 open source solutions are [available on GitHub](https://github.com/orgs/10up/repositories).